dcomtois/summarytools/README.md

 |     **\<NA\>** |     0 |          |               |    0.00 |       100.00 |
 |      **Total** |   150 |   100.00 |        100.00 |  100.00 |       100.00 |

-The language used for producing the object is stored within it as an attribute.
-This is to avoid problems when switching languages between the moment the object is stored, and the moment at which it is printed.
+## 12.1 Non-UTF-8 Locales

-## 12.2 Non-UTF-8 Locales
+On most Windows systems, it will be necessary to change the `LC_CTYPE` element of the locale settings if the character set is not included in the system’s default locale.
+For instance, in order to get good results with the Russian language in a “latin1” environment, we need to do the

-On most Windows systems, it will be necessary to change the `LC_CTYPE` element of the locale settings if the character set is not included in the current locale.
-For instance, in order to get good results – or rather, any results at all – with the Russian language in a “latin1” environment, we’ll need to do this:
+following:

 ``` r
 Sys.setlocale("LC_CTYPE", "russian")
 st_options(lang = 'ru')
 ```

-Then, to go back to default settings:
+Then to go back to default settings:

 ``` r
 Sys.setlocale("LC_CTYPE", "")
 st_options(lang = "en")
 ```

-## 12.3 Defining and Using Custom Translations
+## 12.2 Defining and Using Custom Translations

 Using the function `use_custom_lang()`, it is possible to add your own set of translations.
-To achieve this, get the [csv template](https://raw.githubusercontent.com/dcomtois/summarytools/master/translations/language_template.csv), customize the +/- 70 items, and call `use_custom_lang()`, giving it as sole argument the path to your edited *csv* file.
+To achieve this, get the [csv template](https://raw.githubusercontent.com/dcomtois/summarytools/master/translations/language_template.csv), customize the +/- 70 items, and call `use_custom_lang()`, giving it as sole argument the path to the edited *csv* template.
 Note that such custom translations will not persist across R sessions.
 This means that you should always have this *csv* file handy for future use.

-## 12.4 Defining Specific Keywords
+## 12.3 Defining Specific Keywords

-Sometimes, all you might want to do is change just a few keywords – say you would rather have “N” instead of “Freq” in the title row of `freq()` tables.
-No need to create a full custom language for that.
-Rather, use `define_keywords()`.
-Calling this function without any arguments will bring up, on systems that support graphical devices (the vast majority, that is), an editable window allowing the modify only the desired items.
+Sometimes, all you might want to do is change just a few keywords – for instance, you could prefer using “N” instead of “Freq” in the title row of `freq()` tables.
+For this, use `define_keywords()`.
+Calling this function without any arguments will bring up, on systems that support graphical devices (the vast majority, that is), an editable window allowing the modify only the desired item(s).

 <img src="img/define_keywords.png" width=95% style="border:1;border-color:grey" />